Windows PowerShell – Scripting Language Made Easy

-However, Windows PowerShell is a tool automation and configuration manager in Microsoft, containing standard scripting language and a powerful command-line interface.
+However, Windows PowerShell is tool automation and configuration manager in Microsoft, containing standard scripting language and a powerful command-line interface.

 For anyone used to using Windows software, particularly Microsoft Windows server, Windows PowerShell is essentially an interactive login window for your computer, allowing users to perform administrative tasks such as installation, removal, updates and customizing software.